-Line breaks are the separators which are used to escape from continuing with the same line.
-This is for splitting the lengthy line into small, easy readable chunks to be shown line by line.
-PHP allow adding these line breaks by using escape sequences or predefined constants, as listed below.
+Line breaks are the separators that are used to escape from continuing with the same line.
+This is for splitting the lengthy line into small, easily readable chunks to be shown line by line.
+PHP allows adding these line breaks by using escape sequences or predefined constants, as listed below.

-$content = 'PHP line breaks added by escape sequence working fine';
+<?php $content = 'PHP line breaks added by escape sequence working fine'; ?>

 But, within single quotes, we can only use static data.
-Rather, if we want to interpolate PHP variable dynamically, then we need to use double quotes.
+Rather, if we want to interpolate PHP variables dynamically, then we need to use double-quotes.

 The following program shows how to use PHP line feed and PHP_EOL for adding line breaks for the same content displayed within single quotes.